I.N.T.R.O.

 "Home" from April, 1992 to June, 2007 was a tiny, rundown 70's singlewide mobile.
 The original game plan was to build a log house on our property.
 We weren't able to make that happen, but 2007 was finally the year our living conditions vastly improved at last.
 This site now includes a home planning blog, My Dream Realized.
 We moved into our lovely new triplewide in June '07 and love it!

 The smallest member of our household for almost five years was a cute black and orange shorthaired guinea pig, Popeye, who joined our household in Sept.
-2000 and passed on July 20, 2005.
+2000 and passed on 7/20/05.
 Since then, we proceeded to gradually acquire many more piggies, mostly from our county's branch of freecycle.com.
-As of January '09, we have six piggies remaining of the total of 16 we've adopted since 2000.
-I have added a third "Furballs" page here, having realized the couple of paragraphs that were on the top of my doggies' page was not enough to do justice to these sweet, tiny members of our household.
-So please visit "Cavalcade of Cavies", a/k/a "Furballs 3", to meet our past and present piggies.
+I'm sad to report that as of 2014, all 17 of the piggies we adopted since 2000 have passed on.
+I sure wish guinea pigs (and doggies) lived longer!
+I added a third "Furballs" page here, having realized the couple of paragraphs that were on the top of my doggies' page was not enough to do justice to these sweet, tiny members of our household.
+So please visit "Cavalcade of Cavies", a/k/a "Furballs 3", to learn more about our fondly remembered piggies.

 I've worked in various financial and/or marketing environments as an high-level admin assistant in Seattle and Chicago.
-In May '06 I started working at a small but active continuing education provider in a nearby town where my commute is half as long as my previous commute to Seattle.
-I occasionally sell craft-related and other gift items via online auctions, and offer web site building/design services to those wanting a personal or small business site.
-During my weekday ferry commutes (and on evenings and weekends during Internet breaks!), I crochet table runners, doilies, Christmas ornaments, Barbie dresses, or afghans, and will also take orders for any of the above.
-Please visit my Comfort N'Joy pages to see examples of my custom work!
+In May '06 I started working at a small but active continuing education provider in a nearby town where my commute was half as long as my previous commute to Seattle, but was still a time-consuming hassle.
+I retired from that job on 8/31/18, but will be working for the company again part-time from home as of Sept.
+2019.
+I have occasionally sold craft-related and other gift items via online auctions, and have offered web site building/design services to those wanting a personal or small business site.
+Most of my spare time is spent on my creative outlet, crocheting.
+I crochet baby and doll clothes, scarf and hat sets, table runners, doilies, Christmas ornaments, afghans, etc. and will also take orders for any of the above.
+Please visit my crochet pages on this site and my online crochet album to see examples of my work!
+Also, look for my sales page on Etsy!
+It will be online as of Sept.
+2019.
+The new name of my crochet biz will be Blessnfluff Creations!

-As I have often done since first starting my site in '98, I remodeled this page again in '06.
+I have often remodeled this page since first starting my site in '98.
 But I kept the following poem, written by Francine Pucillo.
 She has the ability to evoke strong and widely varying emotions with simple 5 to 7-syllable lines; one of her poems also appears on my September 11 page.
 Following an unsettling span of several years, but hopeful about the changes that are now unfolding, I have regrets but have also learned some life lessons and look ahead to what the road of life will bring next.

 Gentle breezes flowing